Pittsburgh DUI Attorney

 Don't get stuck with the long-term damage of a DUI charge.
 Let a DUI lawyer in Pittsburgh PA represent you to reduce or eliminate your charges.
 Call (412) 533-4821 or reach out online to get started.

-What Constitutes “Driving Under the Influence?”
+What Constitutes as "Driving Under the Influence?"

 It is illegal to drive or be in actual physical control of a vehicle while under the influence of alcohol or drugs or with any amount of controlled substances in the driver’s blood.
 Note that a driver is considered to be “under the influence” if they are impaired to the extent that they are incapable of safely driving.